TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.6.md

 ---

-Blessings are upon the head of the righteous; But violence covereth the mouth of the wicked.
+Blessings are on the head of the righteous, but violence covers the mouth of the wicked.